 Greens, Liberals and Socialists in the European Parliament had said they would vote against Tonio Borg, a former foreign and justice minister in Malta, saying his beliefs could influence EU policy.

 As commissioner, Borg's remit would include access to healthcare and contraception and the control of sexually transmitted diseases.

 Borg, who was in Malta on the day of the vote according to an EU Commission official, told EU lawmakers before the vote that his personal views would not affect his role as health commissioner.

-"This is a victory of reason over intolerance and ideological partisanship," Richard Seeber, a lawmaker in the parliament's center-right EPP group, said in a statement.
+"This is a victory of reason over intolerance and ideological partisanship," Richard Seeber, a lawmaker in the parliament's centre-right EPP group, said in a statement.

 "Tonio Borg's professional competences and his commitment to European values is decisive for us."

 The 386-281 vote in parliament is not binding, as the 27 EU member states have final say.
 Twenty-eight lawmakers abstained.